openvinotoolkit/open_model_zoo/tools/accuracy_checker/README.md

 and metrics that will be used for evaluation.

-If your dataset data is a well-known competition problem (COCO, Pascal VOC, and others) and/or can be potentially reused for other models it is reasonable to declare it in some global configuration file ([definition file](dataset_definitions.yml)).
+If your dataset data is a well-known competition problem (COCO, Pascal VOC, and others) and/or can be potentially reused for other models it is reasonable to declare it in some global configuration file (`<omz_dir>/tools/accuracy_checker/dataset_definitions.yml`).
 This way in your local configuration file you can provide only
 `name` and all required steps will be picked from global one.
 To pass path to this global configuration use `--definition` argument of CLI.

 If you want to evaluate models using prepared config files and well-known datasets, you need to organize folders with validation datasets in a certain way.
 More detailed information about dataset preparation you can find in [Dataset Preparation Guide](../../data/datasets.md).